COVID-19 Pandemic - The government presents its update for the last three days

 COVID-19 Pandemic - The government presents its update for the last three days Français

-QUÉBEC CITY, Dec.
-27, 2020 /CNW Telbec/ - The most recent data on the evolution of COVID-19 in Québec show 6,783 new cases since December 24, of which 2,291 were confirmed in the last 24 hours, bringing the total number of people infected to 192,655 and 164,163 have now recovered.
-The data also report 110 new deaths since the last update, of which 12 have occurred in the last 24 hours, for a total of 8,023.
-The number of hospitalizations increased by 33 compared to the last data provided, for a cumulative total of 1,085.
-Among these, the number of people in intensive care increased by 3, for a total of 149.
-The samples conducted on December 25 amount to 21,250 for a total of 4,777,096.
-Finally, 6,145 doses of vaccine were administered since December 24, of which 3,126 were administered yesterday, for a total of 17,316.
+QUÉBEC CITY, Jan.
+3, 2021 /CNW Telbec/ - The most recent data on the evolution of COVID-19 in Québec show 2,808 new cases for December 31, 1,986 for January 1 and 2,869 for January 2, bringing the total number of people infected to 210,304, and 179,456 have now recovered.
+The data also report 121 new deaths since the last update, of which 11 have occurred in the last 24 hours, for a total of 8,347.
+The number of hospitalizations increased by 150 compared to the last data provided, for a cumulative total of 1,225.
+Among these, the number of people in intensive care increased by 13, for a total of 179.
+The samples conducted on January 1 amount to 21,711 for a total of 4,969,846.
+Finally, 1,140 doses of vaccine were administered since December 31, of which 798 were administered yesterday, for a total of 28,762.

-It should be noted that the press release reporting the data was paused on December 25 and 26.
-It will be paused as well as on January 1 and 2.
-Similar to today, an abridged version of this press release will be issued on January 3 with the available data.
+It should be noted that the press release reporting the data was paused on January 1 and 2.
+The press release of the day is an abridged version according to the available data.

 Summary Data Evolution Table1